sl-sh-dev/sl-sh/README.md

  - To run benchmarks locally: `cargo bench`
  - To upload benchmarks to bencher.dev: `bencher run "cargo bench"`
  - Consider using iai in cloud: https://bencher.dev/learn/benchmarking/rust/iai/

+### Generated documentation
+The [documentation site](https://sl-sh-dev.github.io/sl-sh/) is served from the `doc` directory based on the `doc/mk-site.sh` script referenced in the github action `.github/workflows/gh_pages.yml`.

+To create new documentation files add them in markdown format to the `doc/src/` directory and then reference them in `doc/src/SUMMARY.md` when slosh builds the documentation it will create an html file in the format specified in the SUMMARY.md table of contents at the provided relative URL.

+For more information about how the docs are generated see [mdBook](https://rust-lang.github.io/mdBook/index.html) crate and related documentation.

+Must be compiled in lisp-test mode for appropriate documenation functions to be present (`cargo build --feature list-test`).

+ TODO PC need md files in a specific folder named after a section to be inlined within the section documetnation